k-tuomas/house-journal/README.md

 ```

 ## Current state of the project
 Most thing that were planned are implemented.
-Admin controls, modification of existing house info is not yet implemented.
+Admin controls not implemented.
 The visual look of the page is also as base as it can be.